 A Great Team Can Only Say Goodbye and Hug Some Lifelong Friends to Be After Shocking EndingBY Chris Baldwin // 10.31.19

 Gerrit Cole heard plenty of love from Houston all season.
 (Photo by F. Carter Smith.)

-Zack Greinke is a different type of ace.
+Zack Greinke was always a different type of ace.
 (Photo by F. Carter Smith)